Panzerschrek/U-00DC-Sprache-site/overview.md

 `import` in Ü means compilation of a specified file and logical merging of the result into current compilation unit.
 All imported files are compiled independently on each other, rather than merging file contents together and compiling this "as is", as (for example) C++ compiler does.
-All contents of imported files considered to be inline - no special `inline` keyword is required.
+All contents of imported files is considered to be inline - no special `inline` keyword is required.

 It is important to mention that imports in Ü are designed for usage of separate header/implementation files.
-It is recommended to do such, but it still possible to use "header-only" files.
+It is recommended to do such, but it is still possible to use "header-only" files.
 Import dependency loops are not possible.

 The model with preferred usage of "headers" may seem to be outdated, but in reality it forces to decouple interface from implementation details and improves readability of the interface part.